fedelesharon/streetfood-site/README.md

           a.
 HTML
           b.
 CSS
-In order to run this you need to have a windows machine i have managed all these by the help of visual studio code and I've deployed it on the GitHub pages.
+In order to run this you need to have a windows machine I have managed all these with the help of visual studio code and I've deployed it on the GitHub pages.

 Git clone https://github.com/fedelesharon/streetfood-site.git

 written